Archibald Hill: Biography

+Early life

 Born in Bristol, the son of Jonathan Hill (1857–1924) and Ada Priscilla (née Rumney) (1861–1943), he was preceded on the paternal side by five generations of timber merchants at Bristol, carrying on the business which had been founded by James Hill in 1750.

 He was educated at Blundell's School and graduated from Trinity College, Cambridge as third wrangler in the mathematics tripos before turning to physiology.
 While still an undergraduate at Trinity College, he derived in 1909 what came to be known as the Langmuir equation.

 This is closely related to Michaelis–Menten kinetics.
 In this paper, Hill's first publication, he derived both the equilibrium form of the Langmuir equation, and also the exponential approach to equilibrium.
 The paper, written under the supervision of John Newport Langley, is a landmark in the history of receptor theory, because the context for the derivation was the binding of nicotine and curare to the "receptive substance" at the neuromuscular junction.

-While a student he had enrolled in the Officers Training Corps; he was a crack shot.
-In 1914, at the outbreak of the First World War, Hill became the musketry officer of the Cambridgeshire Regiment.